dscnsec/Coding-Arts/IDEA.md

 *Output :*
 You have to print the route i.e, cafeterias you are visiting sequentailly (starting from your home).

+## Sample testcase for problem statement 3:

+     Input:
+     3      // total number of cafeterias and consider cafe as numbers from 1,2,3... and home as number 0.
+     0 1 2  // distance from home(0) to cafe1 is 2 and so on...
+     0 2 3
+     0 3 10
+     1 2 4
+     1 3 5
+     2 3 20

+     Output:
+     0 0   // starting from home(0) so 0 0
+     1 2   // then visting cafe1 from home by covering a distance of 2km and so on....
+     2 4
+     3 9

 #  [Contributing Guidelines](https://github.com/dscnsec/DSA-Magic/blob/main/CONTRIBUTING.md)